lehathanh/acmate/README.md

 ### Binary

-You can download the binary file (acmate.jar) here..
+You can download the binary file (acmate-lite.jar) here..

 ### Source